 How to Protect Kids on Twitch

-- Lock the Twitch app on their phone.
-Is Twitch app safe to download?
+Is the Twitch app safe to download?
 In terms of it being safe for your phone, absolutely.
 But if you’re asking is Twitch safe for kids, the answer is no. But there’s good news.
 With Eyezy, you can block them from installing and using the Twitch app.

 A Twitch Parental Control App is Only One Part of the Solution